 Pre-compilation and built-in testing are key parts of #modernpatternmatching.

 Spishak, Dietl, and Ernst, “A type system for regular expressions”.
 In Proceedings of the 14th Workshop on Formal Techniques for Java-like Programs, ECOOP 2012

 rosie test command is implemented in a working prototype in branch

-the Rosie Pattern Language repository on github.
+the Rosie Pattern Language repository on gitlab.
 This

 prototype is evolving by steps to become release v1.0.0.